 Tonga Ridge Trail

-Beyond the trailhead was a clear path before snow showed up, where we started scrambling.
-Once on the crest, we followed the trail before it soon faded.
-Then we walked past the fork to Mount Sawyer over dry ground.
+Beyond the trailhead was a dry path before snow soon showed up, where we started scrambling.
+From the crest, we followed the trail until it faded into the snow.
+Then we walked past the fork to Mount Sawyer on dry ground.

-We were able to follow the summer trail despite the snow.
-Beyond the meadow, the path was snow-free for a while until below Tonga Ridge’s west saddle.
-Then we left the trail and went up on the west ridge.
+We were able to follow the summer trail despite the snow en route.
+Beyond the meadow, the path was snow-free until below Tonga Ridge’s west saddle.
+Then we left the beaten path and scrambled up to the west ridge.

 See more trip photos here.